The OpenGTS Project Follow us on

 top

-9) How do I change the look-and-feel of the web-interface?
+C.2) How do I change the look-and-feel of the web-interface? [_]

 The colors and fonts can be changed by modifying the various 'CSS' files located in the directory "war/track/css/".
 The various available 'JSP' files used to display the web-interface are located in the directory "war/track/jsp/", and and have the name format "loginSession*.jsp".
 Which one of these "loginSession" files is used to display the web-interface is controlled in "private.xml" by the "JSPEntries" tag specification, and the "WebPages" tag attribute "jsp".
-See the "private.xml" file for more information.
+The "private.xml" file itself has many configurable options that can also be modified to change the look-and-feel.
+Here is a partial list of look-and-feel features that can be configured within the "private.xml" file:

 (Rebuild/redeploy the 'track.war' file after making any changes to the 'private.xml' file, or any of the CSS files.)